Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: 1.13.2 - 1.17
 Currently Active

-- [Purpur](https://purpur.pl3x.net/) - It's a fork of PaperMC with Tuinity and Airplane patches to deliver very fast performance with stability for high player counts and it adds a lot of custom features that aren't seen on any other forks.
+- [Purpur](https://purpur.pl3x.net/) - It's a fork of PaperMC with Tuinity patches to deliver very fast performance with stability for high player counts and it adds a lot of custom features that aren't seen on any other forks.
+Used to add the patches of Airplane but has removed them after it didn't increase performance as much as they thought it would.
 Version: 1.14.4 - 1.17
 Currently Active